All Episodes

 Most cops, you know, look, being a cop's not an easy job.

-There's never gonna be an arrest, usually, where a cop is using any type of force and putting you in handcuffs.
+There's never going to be an arrest usually where a cop is using any type of force and putting you in handcuffs.

-And if somebody's resisting, it's gonna look that much worse.
+And if somebody's resisting, it's going to look that much worse.

 Once a person is in your control and not resisting, it's over.